Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Table property clause crash} We found a bug in CrateDB (see Listing~\ref{listing:clause-crash}), where a \texttt{CREATE TABLE} statement that set a large integer value as table constraint led to a hand and crash of the system.
+\paragraph{Table property clause crash} We found a bug in CrateDB (see Listing~\ref{listing:clause-crash}) in which a \texttt{CREATE TABLE} statement that set a large integer value as a table constraint led to a hang and crash of the system.
 The system crashed due to an integer overflow when validating the shards limit; however, CrateDB failed to catch the exception.
-The \texttt{WITH} clause is not defined in standard SQL and the attribute \texttt{num\_of\_replicas} is CrateDB-specific. \ApproachAcronym{} learned this statement-level fragment and used this while creating tables, which led to the crash.
+The \texttt{WITH} clause is not defined in standard SQL and the attribute \texttt{number\_of\_replicas} is CrateDB-specific. \ApproachAcronym{} learned this statement-level fragment and used it while creating tables, which led to the crash.
 Although \SystemName{} was not explicitly designed for detecting crash bugs, our experiments demonstrate its capability to uncover several such issues.
 This bug also shows the benefit of the built-in random literal generator, since the LLM trained on the real-world dataset is unlikely to directly generate the code fragments with an overly large integer value.